LAripping/laripping.github.io/_posts/2022-12-28-cloud-resume-terraform.md

 Terraform is a truly awesome technology with [endless use-cases](https://github.com/shuaibiyy/awesome-terraform), surprisingly stable and resilient and really easy to use.
 All while staying vendor-agnostic and thus superior to vendor-specific solutions like the SAM CLI, enabling organisations to manage multi-cloud environments unconditionally.
 One would assume these are the reasons why it is widely adopted by the community and heavily extended through numerous providers.

 Once again, the Cloud Resume series of challenges provided a great way to learn-by-doing.
-Special thanks to [Roseary Wang](https://github.com/joatmon08)and [Kerim Satirli](https://github.com/ksatirli) for contributing the terraform extension and making terraform more accessible to people preferring a practical way to familiarise themselves, over a daunting thousand-page documentation site.
+Special thanks to [Roseary Wang](https://github.com/joatmon08) and [Kerim Satirli](https://github.com/ksatirli) for contributing the terraform extension and making terraform more accessible to people preferring a practical way to familiarise themselves, over a daunting thousand-page documentation site.

 Thanks for reading!